 COBOL ANS COBOL.
 FORT4 Extended version of FORTRAN IV.
-META .
-Assembler with powerful procedure (macro) capability: Meta-Symbol.
-AP Assembler which permits programs to be written in segments and to contain command and function procedures.
-BASIC Processor for creating, executing, and maintaining programs written in a simple mathe- matical language.
+META Assembler with powerful procedure (macro) capability: Meta-Symbol.
+BASIC Processor for creating, executing, and maintaining programs written in a simple mathematical language.
 APL Processor for interactive problem solving with a minimum of programming effort.
 FLAG Fast "load and go" FORTRAN compiler.
-Edit Line/text editor.
+EDIT Line/text editor.
 PCL Language for copying and deleting files, listing directories, and manipulating tapes.
-Delta Debugging processor used primarily for assembly-language programs.
+DELTA Debugging processor used primarily for assembly-language programs.
 FDP Debugging package for FORTRAN programs.
-COBOL On-Line Debugger Debugging package for COBOL programs.
-Link Processor that constructs an executable program (load module) from object-program modules.
-LYNX Processor that combines the capabilities of Link and the batch load processor.
-Batch Processor that submits a batch job file to the batch job stream.
-Show Processor that displays the user's system parameters.
+LINK Subsystem that constructs an executable program (load module) from object-program modules.
+BATCH Subsystem that submits a batch job file to the batch job stream.

-Processors are usually called explicitly by name but may also be called implicitly by certain TEL commands.
-For example:
+Processors are usually called explicitly by name but may also be called implicitly by the following TEL commands:

-- BUILD Calls Edit to build a file. - COPY Calls PCL to copy files.
+BUILD Calls Edit to build a file.

+COPY Uses PCL to copy files.

-RUN Calls Link to link a program and causes the program to be loaded and executed.
+RUN Uses Link to link a program and causes the program to be loaded and executed.